Learn about the First Access Scheme (Early Access)

 Registering for the Accessible Viewing Balcony

-To use the accessible viewing balcony is a part of the First Access Scheme, customers must complete the Accessibility Application Form for each show they attend.
+To use the accessible viewing balcony is a part of the First Access Scheme, customers must complete the Accessibility Application Form for each show they attend after purchasing a ticket from our website.
 Availability is limited and allocated on a first-come, first-served basis.

 Booking Tickets

-Tickets can be purchased from the Cardiff Box Office website.
+Tickets must be purchased from the Cardiff Box Office website.
 The website works with standard screen readers.

 If the customer wishes to utilise the accessible viewing balcony, first access scheme, or a complementary PA/companion ticket they should complete the application form found at the top of this webpage.
 PA/Companion tickets can also be arranged using this form.